uoftgasa/uoftgasa.github.io/markdown/index.md

 Here are some things your landlord is not permitted to do in Ontario:

 - demand a key/security/damages deposit
-	- only rent deposits, e.g. last month's rent, are permitted
+	- only rent deposits, e.g. last month's rent, are permitted, and must not exceed the rent of a single month
 - increase your rent by more than 1.8% each year
+	- rent increases must be communicated with 90 days notice
--  require you to
+-

 #### Finding an apartment